- Managing telematics data flows is challenging due to data volumes bearing the potential for missing critical insights.

 Conclusion: Making data management simple

-As you can see, Monitor is a powerful data monitoring and debugging tool that can help you view, analyse and upload historical data for further processing and more in-depth analysis, thus expanding the already great capabilities of the IoT Logic product.
+As you can see, Data stream analyzer is a powerful data monitoring and debugging tool that can help you view, analyse and upload historical data for further processing and more in-depth analysis, thus expanding the already great capabilities of the IoT Logic product.
 It’s worth mentioning that we’re working on the IoT Logic product, always having our customers in mind.
 We strive to provide them with tools and solutions that give them the greatest flexibility to solve various cases.
 At the same time, we want to keep it simple, intuitive and visually appealing.